Major construction began in early May, in what was understood to be the first major local government project in New Zealand to begin post lockdown.

 Construction will be completed within a year

-These three separate projects will be constructed at the same time, but the speedway pits will be completed first, in October.
+These three separate projects will be constructed at the same time, but the speedway pits will be completed first, in time for post-Christmas racing.
 The pits, which line the Cuba Street side of the Arena, will be upgraded to concrete and asphalt surfaces, with water, power and lighting services installed.
 A green space next to the pits can also be used as a recreational area.

 Both the construction and works will have a major economic benefit to our city